JohanMouchet/johan-mouchet.com/README.md

 - bootstrapped with Create React App
   - including React, webpack, Babel and more
+- pulling data from Prismic with [GraphQL](https://johan-mouchet.prismic.io/graphql)
 - published as an offline-first Progressive Web App
 - maintaining a design system with [Storybook](https://www.johan-mouchet.com/storybook/?path=/docs/about-getting-started--page)
 - type-checked with TypeScript
 - unit and snapshot tested with Jest and React Testing Library